-Her debut feature film, CENSOR, will premiere at the SUNDANCE FILM FESTIVAL 2021, opening the Midnight section of the festival.
-The film is a psychological horror starring Niamh Algar, backed by the BFI, Film4 and Ffilm Cymru Wales.
+Her debut feature film, CENSOR, had its world premiere at the SUNDANCE FILM FESTIVAL 2021, opening the festival's Midnight section.
+The films' upcoming European premiere will be in the Panorama section of the Berlinale - Berlin International Film Festival.
+CENSOR is a psychological horror starring Niamh Algar, backed by the BFI, Film4 and Ffilm Cymru Wales.
 Executive producers include Andy Starke (Rook Films), Ant Timpson (Timpson Films) and Kim Newman.
 It is produced by Helen Jones at Silver Salt Films.
 Protagonist Pictures are handling worldwide sales.

 Prano's strong body of shorts have screened at festivals including BFI London Film Festival, Tampere Film Festival, UKMVA's, Sitges Film Festival and Melbourne Int'l Film Festival.
 She was one of 17 filmmakers selected for the BFI Network@LFF 2017 which identified original new voices, iconoclasts and risk takers.
 She is an alumna of the Berlinale Talent Campus.